rickstylz01/To-Do-application/README.md

 You should see something like this once your setup is complete:
 ![network access tab](src/public/images/compass-connected.png)

+This will all come into play once we set up the .env file.
+Specifically for the MONGOURI.

 Once you have set up your MongoDB Cluster you can move on to the first step of the projects initialization.

 ## STEP 1: Initialize the project